choefele/CCHLinkTextView/README.md

 If you have code using `NSLinkAttributeName`, you can simply replace it with `CCHLinkAttributeName`.

 The `value` can be anything you want and will be provided when the link fires.
-To receive link events, implement `CCHLinkTextViewDelegate` and set the `delegate` property. `CCHLinkTextViewDelegate` provides two callbacks:
+To receive link events, implement `CCHLinkTextViewDelegate` and set the `linkDelegate` property. `CCHLinkTextViewDelegate` provides two callbacks:

 ```Obj-C
 - (void)linkTextView:(CCHLinkTextView *)linkTextView didTapLinkWithValue:(id)value;